 She recommends sublingual tinctures, since they can be easily adjusted for dose, are absorbed quickly, and last 4 to 6 hours.
 Vaping lasts only a few hours, but can help with breakthrough symptoms.
 The two are best combined for long-term relief.

 Woodcock emphasizes that while CBD seems to have potent anti-inflammatory qualities, THC does, too, and the two often work more effectively together.
 In her opinion, a full-spectrum medical cannabis product containing both THC and CBD will work faster due to THC's direct effects on the receptors which control inflammation on the body.

 Woodcock asserts that, compared with other anti-inflammatory medications such as ibuprofen or naproxen, CBD represents a safe alternative.
 “CBD provides inflammation relief without the blood-thinning or stomach ulceration side effects that traditional over-the-counter anti-inflammatories can cause.”

 She notes that she has seen patients successfully transition from anti-inflammatories and steroids to medical cannabis, but that this should only be done under the supervision of a doctor or pharmacist.

 The Bottom Line

-There is already a large body of scientific literature and anecdotal evidence that supports the use of CBD for the treatment of inflammation.
+There is already a large body of scientific literature and anecdotal evidence that supports CBD's potential for the treatment of inflammation.

-It is critical to remember, however, that many of these existing studies have been preclinical, and that human trials are needed to understand more comprehensively how CBD works in humans.
+It is critical to remember, however, that many of these existing studies have been animal studies, and that human trials are needed to understand more comprehensively how CBD works in humans.